The New DeveloPer’s Lexicon: How the Discussion around Housing has been Framed by Industry

 Some examples of framing the discussion that have been noted since the article’s release:

-“Demand is recovering” (Used in the press from a representative of the Real Estate Industry to a describe an increase in demand for expensive homes).
+“Demand is recovering” (Used in the press by a representative of the real estate industry to describe an increase in demand for expensive homes).